-The better news is, I know some tricks for putting your inner demons on “Do Not Disturb” mode so you can get some writing done, whether you’re a novelist, poet, freelancer, or blogger (or, like me, a combination of all the above and then some).
+The better news is, I know some tricks for putting your inner demons on “Do Not Disturb” mode so you can get some writing done, whether you’re a novelist, poet, freelancer, or blogger.

 Maybe some of my knowledge will be useful to you.